stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 from submitting the older closing transaction because it has a lower sequence number making that transaction invalid.

-1. Get MI's sequence number n
+1. Get EI's sequence number n
 2. If s_{e+1} >= n < s_i, go to step 3, else go to step 1
 3. Submit most recent D_i
 4. Wait observation period O